A Stat System for Unity part 2

 This is it about the Stat System.
 The github repo with the code, also has a simple character class that performs calculations with different modifiers, prints the results in the console and has comments on how these results are calculated.

-You can check the repo with the code here: Stat System
+You can check the GitHub repository with the final code here: Stat System

 Thank you for reading, and as always, if you have any questions or comments you can use the comments section, or contact me directly via the contact form or by email.
 Also if you don’t want to miss any of the new blog posts, you can always subscribe to my newsletter or the RSS feed.